craig-dillabaugh/D-templates-tutorial/D-templates-tutorial.md

 For function templates, this can give very powerful things.
 You can have a place in your code where compile-time parameters are given, which delivers another, crafted-just-for-your-needs, template which you can instantiate later on.
 See for example [String Interpolation](#simple-string-interpolation) and the `interpolate`{.d} function-in-template.

 Policies are particularly good with this idiom.
 Section [Memoizing a Function](#memoizing-a-function) presents a template that transforms a standard D function into a memoized one.
-Here is what could be done if it was a two-steps template:
+Here is what could be done if it was a two-step template:

 ```{.d}
 /*